OpenProducer/angelcityjazz/wp-content/plugins/tracking-code-manager/readme.txt

 = Will this plugin interferes with my Google Analytics plugin? =

 Nope!
-We tested the most famous Google Analytics plugins and it will not brake any of them.
+We tested the most famous Google Analytics plugins and it will not break any of the most popular ones!

 = Can I use unlimited tracking codes and conversion pixels? =